IOTA-Ledger/blue-app-iota/README.md

 Due to the memory limitations of the Ledger Nano S the transaction bundles have certain restrictions.
 The ledger can only store transactions with at most 1 output, 2 inputs, and 1 change transaction.
 If you need to use funds from more than 2 input addresses, first you must consolidate funds onto fewer addresses before finally sending to the receiving address.

-## Future deprecation notes

-- **Address generation**

-    In the current alpha version of the IOTA application on Ledger we use a special test path for the address generator that might be incompatible with future versions.
-This is due to the fact that Romeo web wallet uses a different approach than Trinity to keep track of addresses (paging system vs cache).
-It could happen that when we integrate the Ledger in Trinity, you end up with **a different seed and therefore addresses than you had before**.

-    In such an event, you will have to move your funds over from the existing addresses to a new address.
-This may include that you must send your funds off the Ledger to an IOTA desktop wallet like Trinity, then update your IOTA ledger app, and transfer your funds back to the new ledger addresses.

-    It is highly recommended that you do not send all your funds to the ledger as long as this is heavily in alpha!

-## How to get started

-### Requirements

-- Make sure that your Ledger Nano S is running firmware 1.4.2.
-For update instructions see: [How to update my Ledger Nano S with the firmware 1.4](https://support.ledgerwallet.com/hc/en-us/articles/360001340473-How-to-update-my-Ledger-Nano-S-with-the-firmware-1-4)

-### Installation of the IOTA app on the ledger

-You can follow one of these methods to install the IOTA app to your Ledger device:

-- If you would like a one-size-fits-all (including Windows, Mac, Linux) solution you can find instructions on how to install the app using VirtualBox here: [blue-app-iota-loader-alpine](https://github.com/IOTA-Ledger/blue-app-iota-loader-alpine)
-    This option will download a pre-configured Virtual Machine with the necessary prerequisites to install the app.
-    The application is automatically downloaded from our [releases page](https://github.com/IOTA-Ledger/blue-app-iota/releases), checked for correct digital signature and then installed.

-- If you don't like VirtualBox, and are on a Mac or Linux machine you can find instructions to install the app here: [blue-app-iota-loader](https://github.com/IOTA-Ledger/blue-app-iota-loader)
-- If you are a developer, just install the toolchain described here: [Development](#development)

 ## FAQ